Reserve Matching with Thresholds: Feasibility Axioms and Desiderata

 \end{definition}

+Our first axiom requires that resources in any category be allocated only to eligible patients.
 A patient may not be eligible for a category for numerous different reasons.
 One reason could be that the resources may not be versatile.
-An infant may not be eligible for the elderly category if the particular vaccine used for the elderly is not appropriate for the infants.
+An infant may not be eligible for the elderly category if the particular vaccine used for the elderly is not appropriate for infants.
 In the case of labor markets, an individual may not have the necessary skills or training required to perform a job.

-Our second axiom in some sense complements the first axiom.
-It formalizes the idea that every unit should be utilized so long as there is an eligible individual who has not been rationed a unit yet.